-You can tape a handwritten sign to any offensive vending machine to discourage those who intended to do business with it; 'out of order" is an old standard, but "eats dollars" tells the honest truth about vending machines-working or broken.
+You can tape a handwritten sign to any offensive vending machine to discourage those who intended to do business with it; "out of order" is an old standard, but "eats dollars" tells the honest truth about vending machines-working or broken.

-You can use aerosol-can foam insulation to dog anything from bill acceptors to card readers.
+You can use aerosol-can foam insulation to clog anything from bill acceptors to card readers.

-You un send Mack-pap faxes to your least favorite corporation sto jam their liner and use up of the ink in their fax machines.
+You can send black-page faxes to your least favorite corporations to jam their lines and use up all the ink in their fax machines.